-- The user did not transfer him/herself to deficit losses in his/her account after liquidation.
+- The user did not transfer any funds to deficit losses in the account after liquidation.

-In cases where you did not meet the criteria as stated above, please contact our Customer Service agents for assistance.
+If you do not meet the criteria stated above, please contact our Customer Service agents for assistance.

-When a user's position is liquidated, a certain percentage of the Insurance Clear fee will be collected and contributed to Insurance Fund reserves, marked as ''Insurance Clear'' in the Transaction History.
+When a user's position is liquidated, a certain percentage of the Insurance Clearance fee will be collected and contributed to Insurance Fund reserves, marked as ''Insurance Clearance'' in the Transaction History.

-For insurance clearance fees, please refer to the trading rules page.
+For more details on the Insurance Clearance fees, please refer to the trading rules page.

-- We will send margin call and liquidation call notifications by mail, text message, and internal message.
+- We will send margin call and liquidation call notifications by emails, text messages, and internal messages.
 The notifications serve as a risk warning and cannot guarantee timely delivery.
-You agree that during your use of the Service, under certain circumstances (including due to personal network congestion and poor network environment), users may be unable or delayed to receive SMS or e-mail reminders.
+You agree that during your use of the Service, under certain circumstances (including due to personal network congestion and poor network environment), users may be unable or delayed to receive SMS or email reminders.
 Binance reserves the right with no obligation to deliver notifications.